loading...

 How are the entries distributed through the Entries for Equity program?

-Chicago area community groups that apply for and are selected through the Entries for Equity application will be eligible to receive complimentary entries into Bank of America Chicago Distance Series events.
-Entries will be provided to the group lead(s) who applied on behalf of their community group.
-The lead(s) will oversee the distribution amongst their community group members.
-They will be asked to prioritize entry distribution to individuals who represent diverse backgrounds and identities, who are first-time participants in Chicago Distance Series events, and who may not have the financial means to participate.
+Community groups that apply for and are selected through the Entries for Equity application will be eligible to receive complimentary entries into Bank of America Chicago Distance Series events.
+Entries will be provided to the group leader who applied on behalf of their community group.
+The leader will oversee the distribution amongst their community group members.
+They will be asked to prioritize entry distribution to individuals who represent diverse backgrounds and identities, who are first-time participants in Chicago Distance Series events and who may not have the financial means to participate.

 How long is the application open?